 Table of Contents

-- Cause more distress as our minds overload us with negative thoughts of inadequacy.
-This can damage our confidence.
+Having irrational fears can damage our confidence.
 Having coached thousands, I know that a lack of confidence is usually the underlining impactor on most people’s success across all areas of their lives.

-Couldn’t you just ensure you live your life in way that you don’t have to deal with your fear?
+Couldn’t you just ensure you live your life in a way that you don’t have to deal with your fear?

-All these fears and many more can be fixed but only if we can appreciate the benefits of fighting the fear.
+All these fears and many more can be fixed, but only if we can appreciate the benefits of fighting the fear.

 The first thing you must do is give yourself a big enough reason why.
 Go back through your life and remember all the occasions that this fear was there.

+Remember the feelings, the actions, the negative feelings you felt afterwards.
 Really experience the fear.
-Make it so painful that you probably notice your heart racing, your shoulders drawing up and your breath changing.
-That fear is causing physical change in your body, doesn’t feel good does it?
+Make it so painful that you probably notice your heart racing, your shoulders drawing up, and your breath changing.
+That fear is causing physical change in your body; doesn’t feel good, does it?

 Here are some of those ideas to help you fight your fear and get more of what you want out of life: